VisIVOLab/ViaLacteaVisualAnalytics/INSTALL.md

 - `numpy`
 - `scipy`
 - `pvextractor`
+- `spectral-cube`

 # Building ViaLacteaVisualAnalytics
 Build the project using CMake with your preferred generator.
-You may need to specify the following CMake variables:
+You may need to specify the following CMake variables
-- `BOOST_ROOT`: Boost installation prefix.
 - `CFITSIO_ROOT_DIR`: CFITSIO non-standard installation path.
 - `VTK_DIR`: The directory containing a CMake configuration file for VTK.
-- `PYTHON_EXECUTABLE`: Path to python3 executable.

 After a successful build, copy the contents of [Utils](Utils) next to the ViaLacteaVisualAnalytics executable.

 # Building on Windows

+> [!WARNING]
+> Experimental.

 When building on Windows, there are additional dependencies and some changes to the libraries are necessary to compile a successful build.
 ## Additional prerequisites
 The following must be installed on your system before you can build and install the dependencies: